My pimped totem

 When we nearly arrived at the campsite we encountered Tim who was searching us and finally ended up on a roundabout in Brakel City Center where the other 4 who were part of the totemisation joined us.

 Somewhere in the afternoon we got where we were asked to be dressed as a sailor indeed.
 With the bottles we collected, we had to build a raft and finally cross a small pool.
-It was about to work out great, untill the duct-tape snapped.
+It was about to work out great, until the duct-tape snapped.
 Looks it either was some poor duct-tape, or we put in too much pressure whilst creating the raft.

 After that we hitch-hiked back to the campsite, ate a bit and did our final tasks which involved tequila, eggs and shaving.
 Then the campfire was started (actually the Chiro their fire was still burning and we tossed on some fresh wood) and the totems were given.

-As of then, I am named “inventive self-willed gibbon”.
-The text that came with it goes like this: “This gibbon will always solve a situation in an inventive way.
+“This gibbon will always solve a situation in an inventive way.
 With little to no resources he will create a surprising solution.
 To many people he appears to be closed, which makes him difficult to see through.
-This gibbon is engaged in the many projects that he is interested in”.
+This gibbon is engaged in the many projects that he is interested in”

 Wow, that one I really didn’t see coming, which makes it even better than it can be!